Missing or inaccurate information?Directory update request

 Liem is passionate about building the public sector’s capability to work better with the community and the not-for-profit and private sectors to deliver lasting public value.

 Liem is a graduate of the EMPA cohort of 2012.
 He won the EMPA 2012 Cohort Dean’s Prize and the Cisco Prize for top group marks in the Work Based Project.
 He has undergraduate degrees in Commerce (Finance major) and Law and is an admitted legal practitioner in NSW.

-Since 2003, Liem has worked in the New South Wales public sector, with varied policy, communications and community engagement experience.
+Between 2003 and 2022, Liem worked in the New South Wales public sector, in various strategic policy, communications and community engagement roles.
 His mix of central and line agency experience in high profile policy areas of drug, alcohol, climate change and road safety has provided an insight of the importance of bringing the community along to allow government to deliver public value.

 Liem has a proven track record of collaboration, building and maintaining strong working relationships with other agencies, as well providing an environment for stakeholder involvement in developing, delivering and reviewing strategic directions.
-This includes the development of the NSW Road Safety Strategy, and Pedestrian, Cycling and Aboriginal safety action plans and being involved in the development of a driver licensing access program for disadvantaged communities.
+This includes the development of the NSW Road Safety Strategy, and Pedestrian, Cycling and Aboriginal safety action plans and development of a driver licensing access program for disadvantaged communities.